 The original slump block exterior is easy-care and never requires painting.
 All of the exterior painted surfaces feature zero-VOC paint.
 The front yard is xeriscaped with ¼”- decomposed granite, native desert plants, steel planter boxes/walls, modern gabion walls and new irrigation system with timer.
 All of the home’s original wood structural columns have been replaced with new steel columns.
 There is a shaded 1 car carport with additional slab parking for up to 3 cars.

 Great care was given to using only natural and toxin-free materials throughout the home.
 Unique features include oil/wax-finished cork flooring in the living spaces, hallway and bedrooms and American clay wall surfaces throughout the home.
 American clay is a unique wall treatment that has the lowest carbon footprint of any interior wall finish.
 It also resists mold and absorbs odors, while being completely natural and free of VOCs.
 It also has temperature and humidity buffering qualities.
 Speaking of VOCs, there isn’t a drop of toxins that was added to this home.
 All the lighting throughout is upgraded, with most fixtures using LED bulbs.
 All natural gas has been removed from the home, which nets a savings of approximately $1,200/year in operating costs.
 The entire wastewater system was replaced between 2010-12, with a new septic tank, leech lines and new connections from the house to the septic system.
 The plumbing lines and roof were also updated in 2012.
-The roof has partial homasote roof decking, which is made from 98% recycled paper products and is designed to protect the roof from termites and fungi.
-The existing rolled asphalt roofing material was refinished with a white energy star elastomeric coating.
+The roof has partial homasote roof decking, which is made from 98% recycled paper products and is designed to protect the roof from termites and fungi, if this does not work pest control bellevue can eliminate termites of your home.

 The kitchen was completely re-designed/re-built in 2012.
 Custom FSC (Forest Stewardship Council) solid walnut, Euro-style cabinetry, with inlays and recessed handles, is complemented by white concrete countertops and stainless steel Thermador appliances.
 The refrigerator and freezer are separate built-in units, with custom wood handles.
 Cooking is a breeze with an induction cooktop and single convection oven.
 The interior of the cabinets and wine rack are crafted from an exotic reclaimed wood called padauk.
 Additional features include a built-in pantry, appliance garage, key cabinet and LED lighting.
 There is a breakfast bar area for seating or buffet service, along with a 3-panel pass-through glass door on the counter, which opens to the rear deck.
 The dining area is open to the kitchen & great room and it overlooks the rear deck and yard.

 The master suite features cork flooring, vaulted ceilings with exposed beams, clerestory windows, modern ceiling fan and open closet with organizers.
-It opens to a modern patio, which provides great natural light to the space.
+It opens to a modern patio, which provides great natural light to the space and based on a fantastic read, this space could avoid the breed of pests and insects.
 The master bath features classic white-tiled shower, porcelain vessel sink, dual flush toilet and slate flooring.
 Both bathrooms feature low-flow fixtures.
 The deck, which is also accessed from the kitchen, features steel post and wood beam construction, soy-based artificial grass, a shade awning cover and gabion walls.

 The 2nd bedroom and 3rd bedroom are currently conjoined, but can easily be closed off.
 All bedrooms feature maple sliding barn doors, with concealed tracks and decorative custom orange Avonite, and modern ceiling fans.
 The vaulted ceilings, exposed beams and clerestory windows flow through the bedrooms.